 Once nice feature is being able to check on the root growth, but don’t do this too often as roots do not like light being on them.
 It should still take a week or so for roots to fully develop.
 A nice benefit is that you can leave your new clones in these aeroponic systems as long as they are supported by the neoprene collar and the roots are not getting tangled up.
 Once done you are ready to place your cannabis clones into net pots and backfill with expanded clay that has been washed off to remove clay dust.
 Place into either an aeroponic or DWC style hydroponic system and watch your cannabis clones take off!.

-Now that you know how to clone cannabis like a pro, let us know how your clones turned out!
+Now that you know how to clone cannabis like a pro, let us know how your clones turned out in 2022!